hbeadles/floor-ceiling-perspective-simulation/README.md

 ## Floor Ceiling Demonstration - SDL2

-This is a simple simulation of floor to ceiling perspective using SDL2.
+This is a simulation of floor to ceiling perspective using SDL2.
 It draws colors on the screen in a grid pattern directly to a texture.
 The pixels are normalized on the screen, so from -1 to 1 in the x and y directions.
 This means that, as we get closer to 0, our horizon line, our distance gets really large (perspective).